Trinityrace/NewsToday/README.md

 - input
 * The user can click on any particular list group item to be directed to a separate page containing news highlights curated by the same publisher.
 - output
-*	On clicking the "read more" button, the user is redirected to the main article to read the full story.
+* On clicking the "read more" button, the user is redirected to the main article to read the full article.
 ```

 ### Requirements